leonardo-fan/employee-database-editor-webapp/README.md

 Before deploying changes to production, the React app needs to be built.
 From there you can use the Azure App Service to deploy your app to the web.

-Please note that you should also allow public network access to the specified MongoDB database so that it can be access through the website.
+Please note that you should also allow network access for the App Service IP addresses to the specified MongoDB database so that it can be accessed through the website.

 ### 1. Build React App